 JVET-AH0180 – AHG12: Modified CTC for encoding time reduction under low-delay configuration

-This contribution is a follow-up of JVET-AE0163, and proposes further encoder configuration changes (MTT depth reduction for some temporal layer at low QP) in low-delay B common test conditions to reduce the worst case encoding time of ECM-12 (+2 days compared to ECM-11).
+This contribution is a follow-up of JVET-AE0163 and proposes further encoder configuration changes (MTT depth reduction for some temporal layer at low QP) in low-delay B common test conditions to reduce the worst case encoding time of ECM-12 (+2 days compared to ECM-11).
 Minor losses with significant reduction of encoding times are reported (including a plot showing several trade-offs and comparison with ECM-11).

 JVET-AH0199 – On the requirements and use cases of new-generation video coding standard